springyboing/jenkins-server/README.markdown

 # install the vagrant and chef gems
 bundle install
 # set up the virtual machine with the vagrant configuration and chef recipes in the project
-vagrant up
+bundle exec vagrant up
 ```

 Now the server should be running.
-Stop it with `vagrant halt` or SSH into the server to inspect it with `vagrant ssh`.
+Stop it with `bundle exec vagrant halt` or SSH into the server to inspect it with `bundle exec vagrant ssh`.

 [VirtualBox]: https://www.virtualbox.org/wiki/Downloads